-Compliance means ensuring adherence to legal and other requirements by building an organisation that proactively meets these needs and implementing other measures.
+Compliance targets adherence to statutory and other legal requirements with the means of an effective Compliance Management System.
 This holds especially true for legal requirements concerning the performance of investment services.
-Compliance with these requirements serves the goal of client/investor protection and, as a consequence, the protection of pbb's reputation.
-At the core of the norms pbb must adhere to lies the EU Market Abuse Regulation, the German Securities Trading Act, and the regulations and guidelines based on these documents.
+Compliance with these requirements serves client/ investor protection, and thus the protection of pbb's reputation.
+The core of the norms that must be adhered to consists of the EU Market Abuse Regulation, the German Securities Trading Act, and the regulations and guidelines based thereon.
 Compliance risks include sanctions, financial losses and reputational risks that may arise from violations of these rules.
 The Group takes any fraudulent act very seriously, both for commercial reasons and because of its legal obligation to prevent such acts.

-pbb and its Group entities have devoted themselves to very high standards of honesty, openness and responsibility, applied both within the organisation and during all external business activities.
+pbb and its Group entities have devoted themselves to very high standards of honesty, openness and responsibility, applied both within the organisation and for all business activities.
 We need to be able to rely on each other, and our clients must be able to trust us.
-As our employees play a central role in this context, we have established tools that allow our internal staff - as well as external third parties - to blow the whistle on statutory violations and undesirable conduct.
-Compliance regularly reports on these tools to the Management Board and Supervisory Board.

-Beyond the Code of Conduct mentioned above, pbb employees are required to adhere to numerous internal guidelines and instructions, for example on combating criminal acts, on information security, on preventing money laundering and the financing of terrorism, as well as on competition law.
+Our employees play a central role in this context.
+Therefore, pbb Group has implemented tools for whistleblowing for internal and external hints on statutory violations and undesirable conduct, which are regularly reported to the Management Board and Supervisory Board by Compliance.
+Beyond the Code of Conduct mentioned above, pbb employees are required to adhere to numerous internal guidelines and instructions, for example on combating other criminal acts, on information security, on preventing money laundering and the financing of terrorism, as well as on competition law.

-In pursuit of the goals of raising awareness amongst and educating staff, all of pbb's employees are obliged to take part in compliance trainings on a regular basis.
-These trainings cover a variety of topics, including the prevention of money laundering and other criminal acts such as corruption (granting or accepting an advantage, engaging in active or passive bribery), breach of confidentiality and tax offences, as well as general compliance issues.
-Successful participation in these trainings is only certified after a test.
+In pursuit of the goals of education and raising awareness amongst staff, all of pbb's employees are obliged to take part in compliance trainings on a regular basis.
+These trainings cover a variety of topics, including the prevention of money laundering and other criminal acts such as corruption (including granting or accepting an advantage, engaging in active or passive bribery), breach of confidentiality and tax offences, competition law as well as general compliance issues.
+Successful participation in these trainings is only certified following a test. pbb wants its compliance trainings to align with its current business model and to cater to the needs of the respective target audience.
+It therefore offers overarching as well as individual trainings and information for the relevant divisions.
 Group Internal Audit regularly reviews how these trainings are conducted.

 Banks are bound by a multitude of legal and regulatory provisions that have been installed to provide clients and business partners with a high degree of security. pbb Group, in turn, has installed various processes to ensure compliance with these provisions, such as a centralised monitoring process for key controls and risks.
-This so-called control attestation process has all business divisions report to Compliance on a quarterly basis.
-For this process, pbb identified the key risks on a risk map and assigned them so-called key controls, which are subject to a continuous monitoring and confirmation process.
-The state of the Internal Control System is regularly reported to the Management Board and the Supervisory Board, based on the key controls in all business divisions.
+This so-called Control Attestation Process has all business divisions report to Compliance on a quarterly basis.
+For this process, pbb identified the key risks from a risk map and assigned them so-called Key Controls, which are subject to a continuous monitoring and confirmation process.
+The state of the Internal Control System is regularly reported to the Management Board and the Supervisory Board, based on the Key Controls in all business divisions.